The Grinch (video game): Plot

 The Grinch stares down at Whoville through his telescope from Mount Crumpit, planning to take the Whos' presents using his gadgets.
 He goes into his cave, and looks through his blueprints deciding which gadget to make first.
 However, the Grinch accidentally falls off his mountain of boxes and his blueprints fly away down to Whoville and various parts of Wholand.
 The Grinch visits Whoville, the Whoforest, Whoville Municipal Dump, and Wholake, destroying Christmas presents, playing pranks on the Whos and recovering pieces of his blueprints in the process so he can steal Christmas.

 Reception

 The Dreamcast, PC, and PlayStation versions received "mixed" reviews according to the review aggregation website Metacritic.
 John Gaudiosi of NextGens review for the latter console version had positive comments on controls and graphics, but called the gameplay dull and not challenging and recommended the game only for Grinch fans.
 Star Dingo of GamePros website-only review said, "While a scant few of The Grinchs tasks are fun, the rest are either boring, frustrating, or both."
 (Note: GamePro gave the PlayStation version three 2.5/5 scores for graphics, control, and fun factor, and 4/5 for sound.)

-The game sold almost 20,000 units and generated $660,000 in revenue.
+The game sold an estimated 20,000 units and generated US$660,000 in revenue.